1. What are the different levels of competitive hockey available to my child?

-- Generally there is less travel with MD hockey compared to Seeded hockey.
+- Generally there is less travel with BB/MD hockey compared to Seeded hockey.

-- MD Hockey also does 'interlock' games with area OMHA Centres which gives additional opportunities for great competition with little travel.
+- BB/MD Hockey had had 'interlock' games in the past with area OMHA Centres which gives additional opportunities for great competition with little travel.

 7. Are playoffs during March Break?

 - Yes.
 Playoffs for BB/MD and Seeded hockey are during March Break so you could potentially miss key games if you are away.
 Each team's coach will set expectations.